RobertZenz/BobbysTutorials/Other/RSS With Dovecot/content.markdown

  * feed2imap delivers feeds to a Dovecot
  * The mailbox the feeds are delivered to is completely new/separate
- * The configuration file of feed2imap is created on every run from e-mails in the drafts directory of the mailbox
+ * The configuration file of feed2imap is created on every run from an e-mail in the drafts directory of the mailbox